 I created this super summery, light scone recipe using fresh, sweet blueberries and lemon flavor from a container of lemon Greek yogurt.
 Not only does the yogurt give the scones a light lemony tang, it helps to keep them super moist – these scones will practically melt in your mouth.

-A lemon glaze also accompanies these scones, though if you were looking for something a little less sweet, you could certainly leave it off.
-It just depends on how indulgent you are feeling in the moment…I’m usually feeling pretty indulgent, so I’ll stick with the glaze, personally.
+A lemon glaze also accompanies these Blueberry-Lemon Yogurt Scones, though if you were looking for something a little less sweet, you could certainly leave it off.
+It just depends on how indulgent you are feeling in the moment…I’m usually feeling pretty indulgent, so I’ll stick with the glaze, personally. 😉Print

 - For the scones:

 - 1/3 cup granulated sugar

 - 1 teaspoon baking powder

 - 4 tablespoons cold, unsalted butter, cut into pieces

 - 6 ounces lemon Greek yogurt (I used Chobani)

 - 1 cup blueberries

 - For topping the scones: